Mir Asadollah Madani

 He was assassinated on 11 September 1981.
 According to Tehran radio, he was killed by a guerrilla with a grenade.
 Iranian government press sometimes refers to him as "the second martyr of Mihrab."

 Political activity

 In 1970, Mir Asadollah Madani returned to Iran in opposition to the rule of Mohammad Reza Pahlavi.
 However, his actions resulted in him being exiled to Bandar Kangan.
 He was later arrested by SAVAK and was deported several times in the 1960s.
 He used SAVAK to escape the pressures of the religious spectrum in 1972, banishing him to the Valley Moradbeik around Hamedan.
-After the 1979 Iranian Revolution, he was appointed as the Imam of Tabriz.
+After the 1979 Iranian Revolution, he was appointed the Imam of Tabriz.

 Assassination

 On 11 September 1981, at the end of the Friday prayer, Madani was approached by an unknown man.
 The man then detonated a grenade that was hidden under his clothes, which led to the death of Mir Asadollah Madani and three others, as well as leaving 50 people injured.
 Madani was killed in a mihrab and hence acquired the title "the second martyr of Mihrab," the first one being Ali ibn Abi Talib who was also assassinated while praying.